tim-rayner/TimRayner20/README.md

 -
 👨‍💻 Junior Front End Developer at Mobilityways and Liftshare (liftshare.com)

-📚 5 years of development experience, specializing in front end development for the past 4 years
+📚 5 years of development experience, specializing in full stack development for the past 4 years

 ⚙️ Passionate about exploring new technologies and staying up-to-date with the latest trends